saravanabalagi/face_id/README.md

 34. Julianne Moore
 35. Julie Gerberding

+Trained with approximately `10-15` cropped face images of size `64x64` for each person.

+### Verification

+Can verify if it is the same person given two images.

+Trained with 1800 records each containing two faces and ground truth value of whether they were same or not.

-### Can it detect mine?
+### Can it recognize and/or verify my face?

 Yes...!
-All that's requires is a few images of yours.
+All that's required is a few images of your face.
+Train the model with the same and Voila!
 More images = More Accurate verification

 ## Marker Help Information